LTER-LIFE/FDFDT-Manual/docs/04-Describe-data.md

 - Do different tables within a file and/or different files in the dataset link to each other?
 If yes, a short description of how they link (e.g., by which identifier)

+- Describe the context of the dataset by cross-referencing other relevant and related datasets or metadata.
+These links should be meaningful by qualifying how different resources link to each other (e.g., dataset A is a derivative of dataset B or B contains complementary information to A).

 **For tabular data**: